thesse1/webmethods-api-gateway-staging/README.md

 bin>gateway_import_export_utils.bat --exportconfig --environment DESIGN --apigateway_url https://apigw-config.acme.com --apigateway_username hesseth --apigateway_password ***
 ```

+## scopes.json configuration of OAuth2 scopes for API projects

+Each API project can include one scopes.json file in the API project root folder specifying the OAuth2 scopes needed by the API(s) in the API project.
+The file will be parsed right before importing the other API Gateway assets of the API project and the scopes are injected into the local OAuth2 Authorization Server configuration. ("UPSERT": Existing scope definitions with the same name will be overwritten, new scope definitions with new names will be added.)

+## scopes.json configuration of OAuth2 scopes for API Gateway configurations

+Each API Gateway configuration can include one scopes.json file in the configuration root folder specifying the OAuth2 scopes intended for the APIs on this API Gateway instance.
+The file will be parsed right before importing the other API Gateway assets of the API Gateway configuration and the scopes are injected into the local OAuth2 Authorization Server configuration. ("UPSERT": Existing scope definitions with the same name will be overwritten, new scope definitions with new names will be added.)

 ## Target stage-specific value substitutions

 The API Gateway Staging solution offers three mechanisms for injecting target stage-specific values into the definitions of the API Gateway assets when they are prepared on the BUILD environment for their target stages: